antonioSF/html/README.md

 **[Back to top](#table-of-contents)**

-## Contributing
+## License

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/antonioSF/html/blob/master/LICENSE) file for details

 ---

 **[Back to top](#table-of-contents)**

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/antonioSF/html/blob/master/LICENSE) file for details